BarcinoLechiguino/NULL_Engine/README.md

 * 3D Model Loading (W/ Support for .fbx files)
 * Image Loading (W/ Support for .png and .dds files)
 * Drag & Drop Models and textures from a directory.

+**As of 13/12/2020:**

+* GameObject Transform
+* Mesh Material Color Import
+* Custom File Formats for Mesh, Material and Texture resources. (.nemesh,  .nemat, .netex)
+* Scene and GameObject Serialization.
+* Editor Support for Loading Files.
+* All scene rendering operations are now batched and processed together.
+* Scene Framebuffer and Editor Scene displaying the Scene framebuffer texture.
+* Camera Component (Refactored from Camera Module)
+* Camera Frustum (FOV, Aspect Ratio, Near and Far Plane distance...)
+* Frustum Culling
+* Mouse Picking through Raycasting.
+* Editor Gizmos that allow to manipulation of the selected GameObject.